jcdehart/NEXRAD_qpe_process/doc/run_radxrate.md

 - pid_thresholds_file_path: file path for the PID thresholds file

 Sounding input for PID temperatures
-- use_soundings_from_spdb: tells RadxPartRain whether to override the sounding in the pid thresholds file with SPDB data
+- use_soundings_from_spdb: tells RadxRate whether to override the sounding in the pid thresholds file with SPDB data
 - PID_sounding_spdb_url: path to SPDB sounding data
 ```